Vineethujr/Python-Practice-projects/README.md

 # Python-Practice-projects
-Some simple python projects that helps to learn the bacis of python language
+Some simple python projects that helps to learn the bacis of python language using VS Code.